SAP-archive/teched2020-developer-keynote/abap/README.md

 ![Views](./images/views.jpg)

-The Z_C_CSTDONCREDITS_R view is the view which will be exposed.
-It contains the relevant data for the  user interface, including the virtual ele3ment "Customer Name" which is being pulled in from the source S/4HANA system at runtime via the Service Consumption Model.
+The Z_C_CSTDONCREDITS_R view is the view which is exposed and consumed by the user interface.
+It contains the relevant data, including the virtual ele3ment "Customer Name" which is being pulled in from the source S/4HANA system at runtime via the Service Consumption Model object called ZCDC_BUPA.

 ```@EndUserText.label: 'Customer Donation Credits - Reporting'
 @AccessControl.authorizationCheck: #CHECK